happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 7/11/2016
+- (12:09) Worked on the Smart Camera app during most of the morning, debugging some of the basic functions of the register button.
+I'm hoping to implement the server side functionality of registering/logging in after lunch so that I can begin work on tracking trips, etc.

 Notes for 7/8/2016
 - (5:15) Spent the day working on the Smart Camera Application; made good progress on implementing the proper functionality to the register button.
 Pressing the register button now takes the user to a new screen where they can select a username and password that they will use to store their trips; currently, no server-side implementation has taken place, but I plan to work on that on Monday; I hope to have a very early version of registration working by the end of Monday